-For the Semester in Sydney – University of Sydney program with CISabroad, there are two 13-week semesters will be offered, one beginning in March and the second beginning July.
+For the Semester in Sydney – University of Sydney program with CISabroad, two 13-week semesters are on offer: one beginning in March and the other beginning in July.

-Course approval: It is best if you are able to get 7-8 classes approved before heading overseas.
+It is best if you are able to get 7 – 8 classes approved before heading overseas.
 This will give you some flexibility when setting up your class schedule.
 Make sure to consider the courses that are required for your major, but also think about classes that fulfill any elective requirements that you may have.

 The University of Sydney is continuously rated in the top 0.3 percent of universities in the world and in the top 50 of many worldwide rankings.
 The university boasts top-notch academics, dedicated faculty and staff, and research facilities that are globally recognized.
 Plus, you'll connect with Aussies and students from around the world; the University draws 15,000 international students from over 145 countries.

 The University of Sydney is the oldest member of the prestigious “Group of Eight,” Australia's Ivy League.
 Your course options will seem endless.
 You can study business, communications, political science, or more than one hundred other academic areas.
 Enjoy world-class facilities, inspirational academics, and expert faculty and professors.
 To add depth to your interactions abroad, you can get to know local Australians through the MATES Social Mentoring Program.
 Or, you can join over 200 campus clubs and societies.